DIY: Water can power your car

 Where can I find others?

 Look for like minded people among partners, friends, neighbours and work colleagues.
-It’s about time for synergy and cooperation.
-And of course there are a lot of web forums.
-But we do not have contacts there, we do not even watch these forums and we do not care what is going on there.
-SeeLinks.
+It’s about time for synergy and cooperation!
+And of course there are a lot of HHO web forums.
+We do not even watch these forums.

 How to power the DryCell?

 You can use a car battery, a stand-alone photovoltaics system, a switching power supply (for power grid use), a toroidal transformer, or whatever you find is appropriate.
 Improvise!
-Luckily nature is not standardized :-)
+You will find a way.

 How much Volts/Amperes does the DryCell need?

 Our DryCells draw 3-5A only for most applications (welding, underwater flame, flameless sand heater, limelight,...).
 In the first minutes during a power up, a cold DryCell can easily draw up to 15-30A, if you just let her.
-Our DryCells use 1.7V-2.4V per chamber, depending on the operating temperature.
-One always builds a DryCell to match the existing power supply and intended usage.
+Under working conditions our DryCells typically draw 1.7V-2.4V per chamber, depending on the operating temperature.
+We strongly advice to build your DryCell to match the existing power supply and intended usage.

 But this gas is explosive!

 Yes, this is exactly why we use it.
-And we are absolutely careful in what we do.
-We work in small scale, we just produce on demand, we do not store any gas and we take precautions to stay safe.
+We respect nature and we are careful in what we do.
+We work in small scale, we just produce on demand, we do not store any gas and we take good precautions to stay safe.
 Remember, this is a technical experiment with chemicals, electrical energy and fire.
 These are real energies we are working with.
 But we are all grown up and responsible.
 So team up with friends, neighbours and work colleagues!
-This is much more fun and will save you a lot of money, too.
+This is much more fun together and it will save you a lot of money, too.

 I have no technical experience!

 Decide for yourself if this is something for you.
 This is not intended for the average customer who demands off-the-shelf solutions.
-We show you technical experiments which are still undergoing development.
+We show you technical experiments which are still undergoing development (as is the nature of Open Source).
 They can still contain errors and are therefore intended for adults only.
 You will need technical skills, patience and enthusiasm.
 Team up with colleagues, friends and neighbours, this is more fun and makes it easier.
 Consult an authorized specialist if you are uncertain what to do.

 They say on the web that this is just a hoax.

-Many people would rather believe in theory than reality.
-Some might even be paid debunkers.
+Lots of people rather believe in theory than in reality.
+Some may even be paid debunkers.
 Who pays debunkers to run down Open Source...?